mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 * **MN Make Recommended Layout Changes**:
     * You can run this plug-in at any time; however, it’s recommended that you have added all of the instruments you will need, and have at least two systems of music entered.
+    * Also if your piece has parts, create the parts by selecting the Parts button in the top-middle of your score, then click the ‘Open All’ button in the dialog that opens.

 * **MN Check Rhythmic Notation**,
 **MN Check Layout and Instrumentation**,
 **MN Check Accidentals**:
-    * Select the passage you wish to check for errors, or, to check the whole score, either select all or have nothing selected.
-Then  select the name of the plugin you wish to run from the Plugins menu. *(If you can’t see the names of the plugins, check that you have enabled them — see installation instructions above)*
+    * Select the plugin you wish to run from the Plugins menu. *(If you can’t see the names of the plugins, check that you have enabled them — see installation instructions above)*

     * Note that the *Check Layout and Instrumentation* plugin **always** checks the entire score, regardless of the current selection.